-Are there any significant differences if the transaction involves a privately held real estate-owning entity?
+2 Are there any significant differences if the transaction involves a privately held real estate-owning entity?

-As described in question 1, combinations of publicly traded real estate-owning entities are more prevalent than combinations of privately held real estate-owning entities.
-Transactions involving private real estate businesses are more often structured as asset purchases, either of single assets or portfolios, which allow the acquirer to avoid inheriting certain entity-level liabilities of the previous property-owning entity.
-While private entities are sometimes purchased to accommodate specific objectives; for example, transfer tax savings, such transactions are rarely combinations of entire enterprises.
-Transactions involving a privately held real estate-owning entity are, in general, similar to transactions involving publicly held real estate-owning entities, except that such transactions typically include an obligation by the seller to indemnify the buyer for liability (up to a cap) resulting from breaches of the seller's representations and warranties (R&Ws).
+Transactions involving private real estate businesses are more often structured as asset purchases, either of single assets or portfolios, rather than as mergers.
+Structuring these transactions as asset purchases allow the acquirer to avoid inheriting certain entity-level liabilities of the previous property-owning entity.
+While private entities are sometimes purchased to accommodate specific objectives; for example, transfer tax savings, those transactions are rarely combinations of entire enterprises.
+Transactions involving a privately held real estate-owning entity are, in general, similar to transactions involving publicly held real estate-owning entities, except that those transactions typically include an obligation by the seller to indemnify the buyer for liability (up to a cap) resulting from breaches of the seller's representations and warranties (R&Ws).